elcoco/fp_linker/README.md

 ## flatpak auto linker

 Flatpak names are difficult to remember and running "flatpak run blablabla" is hard.
-This script automatically creates links for flatpak applications.
+This script automatically creates symlinks for flatpak applications.

 Features:
 - Create sane symlinks to hard to remember flatpak binary names